 There are many different types of trusts, but most trusts are taxpaying entities under the law.
 To reduce their individual tax liability, many people transfer ownership of some of their assets to a trust.
 Other trusts are created to hold funds on behalf of legal minors or charitable organizations.
 Most countries’ laws prevent trust beneficiaries from having direct control over the trust’s assets.
 A custodian trustee or manager manages a trust on a day-to-day basis and has no claim to the trust or its underlying assets.

 The trust manager is responsible for filing taxes on behalf of the trust.
 Trusts are required to pay income tax in many countries.
-As a result, any income received the trust as a result of selling assets or purchasing income-generating investments such as bonds or preferred stock must be reported the manager.
+As a result, any income received by the trust as a result of selling assets or purchasing income-generating investments such as bonds or preferred stock must be reported by the manager.
 A trust, like other types of legal entities, can claim certain tax deductions, such as the wages of the trust manager and other operating fees.
 When filing taxes on behalf of the trust, the trust manager must include these deductions.

 When the trust creator or grantor dies, the assets within the trust are frequently sold.
 The proceeds of the sale are distributed to the trust beneficiaries.
 The manager is in charge of contacting the beneficiaries and making arrangements for money or property to be transferred to them.
 If a beneficiary dies before the trust creator, the manager must arrange for that beneficiary’s share of the assets to be passed to another person or organization.

 Many countries have laws requiring charitable trust managers to produce annual financial reports that are shared with the trust’s donors and beneficiaries.
 The report must include information about the trust’s financial transactions, property purchases and sales, and any disbursements made in the previous year.
-The report is typically presented the trust manager or trustee, who also answers questions from donors and beneficiaries.
+The report is typically presented by the trust manager or trustee, who also answers questions from donors and beneficiaries.
 In general, the manager must administer the trust in accordance with the trust document’s instructions.
 If the manager fails to follow the trust document’s guidelines, the beneficiaries and other interested parties can petition to have him or her removed.

 As trust managers, lawyers, accountants, and brokers frequently work on a contract basis.
-They may be self-employed or employed a company, but the trust is one of their customers.
+They may be self-employed or employed by a company, but the trust is one of their customers.
 Some law firms offer trust management services, in which case a full-time trust manager may be assigned to oversee the administration of a specific trust.
 Independent trust managers, on the other hand, are usually paid a fee for each segment of work they perform on behalf of the trust.